 SoundCloud Regroups Following Criticism Of Its Copyright Takedown Policy

 SoundCloud was criticized for being lazy in policing violations and for automating its take down procedure, leaving users with no explanation or opportunity to be heard if their uploads were flagged, tracks removed or accounts suspended for alleged copyright violations.
 It’s a difficult situation for SoundCloud which relies on uploads by content creators such as DJs, producers and radio stations, which often take the form of remixes and mash-ups that consist of snippets taken from other artists.
-When faced with an infringement claim by a content owner, SoundCloud must obviously act and flag/remove the tracks in question.
+Furthermore, SoundCloud is often used by aspiring artists from a variety of different genres of music.
+The platform is so popular that some artists even use external services to give their profiles a boost.
+Correspondingly, SC SuperFans is a soundcloud promotion service that can be used for this specific purpose.
+Ultimately though, when faced with an infringement claim by a content owner, SoundCloud must obviously act and flag/remove the tracks in question.

 All this has changed with SoundCloud’s recent licensing deals with Warner, Universal, Sony and the Merlin Network.
 Previously Sony, the latest label to sign the deal, initiated takedowns of its music on SoundCloud due to lack of monetization opportunities.
 SoundCloud has addressed this with talk of a subscription streaming service, which in fact launched this week (US only).
 The subscription service would benefit current users by granting listening access to content from the major labels who have signed with SoundCloud, while still allowing those users to upload their own tracks.
 SoundCloud will scan uploads for infringing material and content owners (the major labels) will have the option to either file a takedown notice for violations, or have any revenue generated from that upload directed to them.
 The deal also affords the labels the choice of making tracks available for free, or under the subscription service exclusively.
 A choice not offered by rival Spotify, which saw Taylor Swift pull all her music from Spotify in 2014.